PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

 ### Automatically adjust delay

 This option automatically adjusts the delay, depending on the desired item and the actual print result.
-This only works if the "Desired Item" column is used for selecting Date Seeds.

 The way it works is that if it hits the expected target, the delay remains the same.
 If it hits the target plus one, the delay is increased 50 ms. If it hits the target minus one, the delay is reduced 50 ms. If it hits the target plus two or minus two, it increases or decreases the delay by 1000 ms, respectively.